Retirement accounts and Michigan divorce

-Retirement Accounts come in all shapes and sizes such as an IRA, Keogh, 401(k), 403(b), 457, 409A, Sinplified employee pension, Profit sharing plans, Employee stock ownership plans and others.
+Retirement accounts come in all shapes and sizes such as an IRA, Keogh, 401(k), 403(b), 457, 409A, pensions, Profit sharing plans, Employee stock ownership plans and others.
 The IRS provides a detailed list of the types of retirement plans and here is the link.

-For Michigan divorce purposes, the various retirement accounts can be classified into two types, a defined contribution plans and defined benefit plans.
+For Michigan divorce purposes, the various retirement accounts can be classified into two types, a defined contribution plan and defined benefit plan.

 - Defined benefit plans are retirement accounts where the benefit (typically a monthly payment) is defined.
 Most pension plans are defined benefit plans and pay a defined benefit.